Taxonomy and Botany of Lantana Plants

 Plant taxonomy classifies lantana plants as Lantana camara.
-Various cultivars are sold, including the 'Spreading Sunset' cultivar, which has a flower head with gold centers surrounded by an orange that later fades to pink.
+Various cultivars are sold, including the 'Spreading Sunset' cultivar, which has a flower head with gold centers surrounded by orange.
+This orange color later fades to pink.

-While lovely to behold, growing these flowers in the landscape is not unproblematic.
-Besides being invasive, lantana plants are toxic and present a danger to pets and children.
-The leaves can cause a rash; and eating the unripe berries can be fatal.
+While lovely to look at, growing these flowers in your landscaping has its problems.
+Besides being invasive in warm climates, lantana plants are toxic and present a danger to children and pets.
+The leaves can cause a rash, and eating the unripe berries can be fatal.
 For Florida landscaping, proper, less invasive cultivars may be purchased at nurseries for you to grow in your yard.